top of page

 ISABEL SONORA

 Isabel ('23) is a Biology major contributing to multiple research projects in the lab.
 She is contributing to research focused on long-term changes in northern forest plant communities in northern WI and MI and population dynamics of rare plants on rocky shorelines of Isle Royale National Park.
-She is also contributing to literature reviews to develop climate change vulnerability rankings for common groundlayer species in northern hardwood forests.

 JUNIPER & JASMINE